-Cervicogenic headaches are commonly treated by chiropractors.
-They originate from dysfunctional joints in the neck and imbalanced muscles in the head, neck and shoulders.
-Cervicogenic headaches usually present as chronic, one sided headaches in which pain originates in the cervical spine (neck) and refers into the head.
-They are usually experienced in the back of the head referring over the sides of the skull and behind the eye (usually just one eye).
+Cervicogenic headaches originate from dysfunctional joints in the neck and imbalanced muscles in the head, neck and shoulders.
+Cervicogenic headaches usually present as a chronic, one sided headache in which pain originates in the cervical spine (neck) and refers into the head.
+They are usually felt in the back of the head referring over the sides of the skull and behind the eye (usually just one eye).

-Typical migraine symptoms such as nausea, vomiting, photophobia (dislike of bright light), and phonophobia (dislike of loud sounds) also occur in cervicogenic headache patients.
-Cervicogenic headaches often respond well to chiropractic headache treatment.
+Typical migraine symptoms such as nausea, vomiting, photophobia (an aversion to bright light), and phonophobia (aversion to loud sounds) also occur in cervicogenic headache patients.
+Cervicogenic headaches often respond well to chiropractic treatment.

 How can Chiropractic help?

 We identify and treat specific areas of stiffness in the joints of the neck and associated muscles.
 This headache treatment improves movement, relieving muscle spasm and nerve irritation that may be contributing to the problem.